okta/samples-js-react/okta-hosted-login/README.md

 # Okta React + Okta Hosted Login Example

-This example shows you how to use the [Okta React Library][] to login a user to a React application.
+This example shows you how to use the [Okta React Library][] and [React Router](https://github.com/ReactTraining/react-router) to login a user to a React application.
 The login is achieved through the [PKCE Flow][], where the user is redirected to the Okta-Hosted login page.
 After the user authenticates they are redirected back to the application with an ID token and access token.

 This example is built with [Create React App][].